 - Commute to work

-– Specific needs (No stairs, Etc.)
+- Specific needs (Single level, 2 car garage, Yard, Etc.)

 How long does it take to find a home?

 The time it takes us to locate the perfect home varies from buyer to buyer, but typically the process lasts about 3-4 months although we have had buyers identify, pursue, and ultimately close on a property in as little as 45 days!

 We find that most buyers take at least a couple of weeks to familiarize themselves with the market before getting comfortable enough to write offers.